Displaying present location in the site.

 Raising the Awareness of Officers and Employees

 NEC provides awareness-raising activities including training with all officers and employees responsible for respecting human rights, in order to deepen their awareness on respecting human rights and promote their understanding of global trends on human rights issues.
-The Group conducted the activities below in fiscal 2021.

 |For recruitment interviewers||We ensured that everyone had a clear understanding of points to be observed when introducing example cases and answering questions in order to maintain fair hiring decisions and equal opportunity in the workplace.
-The course was attended by approximately 800 people.
+The course was attended by approximately 700 people.|

-|Training at NEC Corporation and its Group Companies in Japan||· We held training on “Harassment and Human Rights” for newly appointed corporate officers of NEC Corporation and its domestic affiliates, and 61 people attended.
+|Training at NEC Corporation and its Group Companies in Japan||· We held training on “Harassment and Human Rights” for newly appointed corporate officers, and 68 people attended.|

 · Via internal newsletters and its intranet, NEC Europe shares human rights-related information on such matters as activities, know-how, and good examples of initiatives.

 Participation in Initiatives